CaptainBoerjie/YaleBigData/README.md

 - Finalized, for now, the datetimehandler.py which formats the numerous datetimes from sites.
 - Began testing Flask for simple frontside interface

+### Issues encountered

+- Git is a new tool and the unfamiliarity caused some frustration; most documentation and support on StackOverflow centered around syncing the local repository with the remote and merging remote updates with the local.
+Currently, all local changes must take precendence over the remote (GitHub) repository.  "git push -f origin master" is the current method.
+- An ongoing issue, but unavoidable, is the slow speed of Selenium/BeautifulSoup scrapes.
+Many websites deny GET requests using the requests package and thus require Selenium.
+Executing the scrapes of archived and historic articles is very time consuming: code is still scraping two Algerian news sites (~20,000 articles each, so far) with at least 100k left.

 # Primary modules

 The following are the primary modules currently employed in the package: